christian-brindley/custom-nodes/README.md

 Build an example node which displays a message via a text output callback - i.e. a form field on a journey page.
 The node is configured with:

 - The fixed message text to display
-- The message level: Info, Warning or Error.
+- The message level: INFO, WARNING or ERROR.

 ### Step 1: Clone the repo and install dependencies